tonyplovich/skaffold-django-demo/README.md

 django_cmd CMD.HERE!
 ```
 * **Tip:** it's helpful to have a terminal that can be split using something like [Terminator](https://terminator-gtk3.readthedocs.io/en/latest/)
-* **Tip:** If you're using vim you may see Skaffold reload everytime you open a file, this is due to the swap file (.swp) vim creates.
+* **Tip:** If you're using vim you'll see Skaffold reload everytime you open a file, this is due to the swap file (.swp) vim creates.
 You can change where vim puts that file, or add it to the .dockerignore file.
 * Skaffold removes the PVC on shutdown, which means Django's DB won't persist after Skaffold is shutdown
   * https://github.com/GoogleContainerTools/skaffold/issues/4366